zhengqunkoo/smith-waterman/README.md

 # Smith-Waterman Algorithm
 In the x10 language, for the National University of Singapore's CS3211 module.

+## Branch Notes
+This is the master branch.

 ## Usage
 - To avoid badly formatted stdout, redirect to file.
   ```